rtk-rnjn/hastebin/README.md

 # hastebin.py
 A simple Hastebin Python wrapper.
 This is kinda useless but its important.

-Its super easy to use, supports both `aiohttp 3.7.4.post0` and `requests 2.25.1` module.
+Its super easy to use, supports both `aiohttp` and `requests` module.
 ```python
 from hastebin import Paste